 - Towels and cloths

-Determine when they will be used and in what manner will they be used:
+Determine when they will be used and in what manner they will be used:

 - To kill bacteria, viruses, and fungi that can cause sickness and infection